 Risk identification

-The process of risk assessment would require identification of the components and the scale of damage therein.
+The top management shall identify natural or manmade hazard associated to the drinking water supply system.

-Note — The guidance of risk involved in different components of the drinking water utility/supplier that are affected differently by the natural or manmade catastrophes may be taken from Annex B.
+NOTE — For the identification of natural hazard associated in a particular geographical region, the drinking water utility/supplier may refer to different hazard map laid by National Disaster Management Authority or Indian Meteorological Department.
+The guidance of risk involved in different components of the drinking water utility/supplier that are affected differently by the natural or manmade catastrophes may be taken from Annex B.

 Vulnerability analysis